Diffuse Pionic Gamma-Ray Emission from Large Scale Structures in the FERMI Era: DISCUSSION AND CONCLUSION

-In terms of the uncertainty, our model is slightly sensitive to the choice of the virialization redshift of the accretor.
+In terms of model dependence, our predicted limit is slightly sensitive to the choice of the virialization redshift of the accretor.
 Normalizing to a galaxy cluster with a larger virialization redshift would result in a slightly higher collective gamma-ray emission and contribution to the EGRB.
-However, the mean Mach number at a given redshift, and the mean spectral index, do not change much in the sense that we are always dealing with close-to-strong shocks.
-On the other hand, the choice of a model for the cosmic accretion rate $\dot{\rho}_\mrm{sf}$ from PF06 can change the results by about one order of magnitude.
-Using the simplest model (Model 1) presented in PF06, which was based only on the Press-Schechter distribution, where all objects accrete baryons of the uniform density and temperature, the resulting spectrum is lower than in the case of a more realistic model with density and temperature variations around accretor.
-Even though it involves the most simplistic assumptions, we find that our model based on the source evolution of Model 1, results in the SFCR gamma-ray component that fits the observed EGRB best.
-Our model also depends on the choice of the galaxy cluster to which we normalize.
-Cluster size, distance, mass and especially the adopted flux upper limit can change the resulting spectrum up to two orders of magnitude.
-We have chosen Coma cluster as a good candidate for normalization since it is a rich cluster, but with intermediate values for cluster size, mass and flux upper limit.
-Since no clusters were actually detected, the largest uncertainty of our model comes from flux upper limits.
-In a recent work by Zandanel \emph{et al.} (2012)\cite{ZPP12} gamma-ray fluxes from galaxy clusters were estimated and their models show these fluxes to be up to $2$ orders of magnitude below the \emph{Fermi} limit for some of the clusters.
+On the other hand, the choice of a environment model for the cosmic accretion rate $\dot{\rho}_\mrm{sf}$ from PF06 can change the results by about one order of magnitude.
+The impact of a different choice of the environment in the source evolution model is best evident at the low-energy end of Figure \ref{fig:4}.
+Using the simplest model (Model 1) presented in PF06, which was based only on the Press--Schechter distribution, where all objects accrete baryons of the uniform density and temperature, the resulting spectrum is lower than in the case of a more realistic model with density and temperature variations around the accretor.
+Even though it involves the most simplistic assumptions, we find that the choice of Model 1 for our source evolution, results in the SFCR gamma-ray component that best fits the observed EGRB.
+Our results are also very sensitive to the choice of the spectral index of gamma-ray emission of a typical source, which is best evident at the high energy end of Figure \ref{fig:4}.
+This also results in variations by about an order of magnitude within a chosen environment model.
+When more data at the high energy end becomes available, this will be important in determining the typical environment and spectral index of a typical SFCR source.